papamarkou/GeometricMCMC.jl/README.md

 log-target.
 This can be achieved, for instance, by setting the log-likelihood to be equal to the log-target and the improper log-prior to be zero.

-For ease of use, all the user-defined functions in the Model type share the same signature
+For ease of use, all the user-defined functions in the Model type (apart from the ones starting with "rand" as explained later in the tutorial) conventionally share the same signature

-    function myFunction(pars::Vector{Float64}, nPars::Int, data::Dict{Any, Any})
+    function myFunction(pars::Vector{Float64}, nPars::Int, data::Union(Array{Any}, Dict{Any, Any}))

 where `pars` are the model's parameters simulated by the MCMC algorithm and thus not needed to be numerically specified by the user, `nPars` is the number